-The HTS chapter tables are organized by the first four digits of the tariff schedule classification.
-The HTS tariff item tables are organized around the ten-digit tariff item number.
+The HTS chapter tables are organized by the first one to four digits of the tariff schedule classification.
+The HTS tariff item tables are organized around the full tariff item number.
+The length of the HTS heading or chapter is defined by import country along with the display format of the tariff number on the HTS import country setup table.
 The item level tariff codes do vary among GATT (General Agreement on Trades and Tariffs) countries.
 Each tariff item has various duty rates assigned to it.
 Classification of goods in this system must be done in accordance with the country specific rules.
 For example in the U.S. it should be done as per General and Additional U.S. Rules of Interpretation, starting at the four digit heading level to find the most specific provision and then moving to the subordinate categories.
 Other assessments, such as taxes, fees, countervailing charges, and anti-dumping charges are also assigned at the tariff item level.